47degrees/sbt-microsites/docs/src/main/tut/docs/settings.md

 micrositeStaticDirectory := (resourceDirectory in Compile).value / "site" / "mystaticfiles"
 ```

 The directory will be copied as-is, but no process will be applied to any file on it, so the responsibility of loading/linking/use them on a layout is yours.
+Also, see the `includeFilter in makeSite` config setting for the allowed file types that will be copied.

 - `micrositeExtraMdFiles`: this setting can be handy if you want to include additional markdown files in your site, and these files are not located in the same place in your `tut` directory.
 By default, the setting is set up as an empty map.
 You can override it, in this way: